erich666/McUsd/README.md

 ![opacityThreshold 0.5](/images/opacity_0.5.png "opacityThreshold 0.5")
 ![opacityThreshold 0.99](/images/opacity_0.99.png "opacityThreshold 0.99")

+The application of normal textures to surfaces seems a little off by default.
+Some guidance from the proposal would be helpful.
+For example, the McUsd.usda model needs to set the bias and scale for every normal texture as follows:

+    float4 inputs:bias = (-1, 1, -1, -1)
+    float4 inputs:scale = (2, -2, 2, 2)

+Having to negate the second, Y, value in each is confusing.
+The normal textures used (created by someone else, and used in Minecraft RTX as-is) seem fairly standard to me, but I am not an expert.
+Some warning about this possible negation would be useful.

 ## Application Test Results

 What follows are images generated by various rendering systems, for comparison.
 I have tried to use the newest version of the software for each package.
+My focus is running applications on Windows 10.

 Note that few images will match perfectly from system to system.
 Reasons include:
 * Lighting is not translated in a compatible manner, or not at all, so is added manually.